BabyLizzy-FunTime-Lab/RealEstateCare-LOI/README.md

 - Data db: <br/>Uses [RealEstateCareJSON](https://json-real-estate-care-3167f11da290.herokuapp.com/) for dummy data.
 It's my private [Heroku](https://www.heroku.com/home) JSON server.
 [GitHub](https://github.com/BabyLizzy-FunTime-Lab/JsonRealEstateCare)
 - Media: <br/>Images and PDF's are stored and fetched as Base64 encoded strings, on and from [RealEstateCareJSON](https://json-real-estate-care-3167f11da290.herokuapp.com/).
-Some of the demo data gets served from my [Cloudinary](https://cloudinary.com/) account.
+Some of the demo media is served from my [Cloudinary](https://cloudinary.com/) account.

 ## 2-Factor Authentication and login are simulated
 At login one must input a simple code to simulate a 2Way Authentication.